propilideno/propilideno/README.md

 ### Fun Facts ⚡
 - Productivity addict
 - Bass Singer with vocal range in A1-A4 (chest notes)
-- 80 wpm with colemak dh touch typing (Learning since Oct/22)
+- I can reach 90 wpm using Colemak DH (Learning since Oct/22)
-- 100 wpm with qwerty without touch typing.
-Oh really :joy:?
-So why are you trying touch typing?
-My answer: My finger was hurting with bad typing habits.
 #### Now about my keyboard 😎
 - My keyboard layout is **Colemak-DH**.
 - QMK with **14 layers of knowledge** to provide full time keyboard environment.